 Predicting Vulnerability of Southeastern Sea Turtle Nesting Beaches to Climate Change

 Sea-level rise, increased storm frequency, and altered temperature and humidity associated with climate change may reduce the suitability of nesting and foraging habitats used by federally threatened and endangered species, such as the loggerhead sea turtle.
-The goal of this project is to produce a vulnerability assessment of coastal habitats representing important nesting grounds for loggerhead and other endangered sea turtles (e.g. Kemp’s ridleys, green turtles, and leatherbacks).
-This project will build upon work already being done to develop vulnerability maps under a number of current and future climate scenarios.
+The goal of this project was to produce a vulnerability assessment of coastal habitats representing important nesting grounds for loggerhead and other endangered sea turtles (e.g. Kemp’s ridleys, green turtles, and leatherbacks).
+This project built upon work already being done to develop vulnerability maps under a number of current and future climate scenarios.
 These maps will provide management guidance and will serve to identify knowledge and data gaps as primary sources of uncertainty.

 - Habitat use of breeding green turtles Chelonia mydas tagged in Dry Tortugas National Park: Making use of local and regional MPAs (not open-access)

 - Movements and Habitat-Use of Loggerhead Sea Turtles in the Northern Gulf of Mexico during the Reproductive Period (open-access and attached below)